jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-get/index.md

 draft: false
 ---

-Welcome to the second post in this series on dbatools replication support.
+Welcome to the second post in this series on [dbatools](https://dbatools.io/) replication support.

 This post will show off all the `Get-` commands that are available within dbatools for replication.
-When you're using PowerShell, and especially if you're new to PowerShell, exploring the `Get-` commands for a certain module, or area are a great way to get started.
+When you're using PowerShell, and especially if you're new to PowerShell, exploring the `Get-` commands for a certain module, or area is a great way to get started.
 As it says in the name, these commands get information about something, they aren't going to change anything, which means they are pretty safe to run in your environment.
 Of course, I'm always going to say, you should still run these in your test environment first to make sure you understand what they are doing, and how they behave in your specific environment.

-As we were building in support for replications to dbatools, we started by building these `Get-` commands, this gave us a good way of exploring the [Replication Management Objects (RMO)](https://learn.microsoft.com/en-us/sql/relational-databases/replication/concepts/replication-management-objects-concepts?view=sql-server-ver16?wt.mc_id=AZ-MVP-5003655) and understanding how they worked.
-We also wanted to make sure that we could get all the information we needed to be able to build the other commands that would be needed to manage replication.
+As we were building in support for replications to dbatools, we started by building these `Get-` commands.
+This gave us a good way of exploring the [Replication Management Objects (RMO)](https://learn.microsoft.com/en-us/sql/relational-databases/replication/concepts/replication-management-objects-concepts?view=sql-server-ver16?wt.mc_id=AZ-MVP-5003655) and understanding how they worked.
+We also wanted to make sure that we could get all the information we needed to be able to build the other commands that would be used to manage replication.

 I'm going to split this post up into three sections - the first will look at the server level commands, the second will look at publications and subscriptions, and then finally we'll look more closely at articles.
 If you're not familiar with how replication works within SQL Server I'd recommend reviewing the [Microsoft docs](https://learn.microsoft.com/en-us/sql/relational-databases/replication/sql-server-replication?view=sql-server-ver16?wt.mc_id=AZ-MVP-5003655) to familiarise yourself with the basic topologies and the terminology for the pieces and parts involved.

+These posts are more about how to use dbatools to manage replication, rather than how replication works.

 ## Server level commands

-In order for replication to be setup there needs to be a publisher and a distributor.
+In order for replication to be setup there needs to be a SQL instance that is a publisher and one that is a distributor.
+These can be the same SQL instance, or separate ones.
 I will show how to set these up with dbatools in the next post, but for now we can use the `Get-` commands to see what is already setup in our environment.

-If we run the following we can get an overview of the target server, and see if it's setup as a distributor or a publisher.
+If we run the following we can get an overview of the target server, and see if it's setup as a distributor or a publisher, or perhaps both.

 ```PowerShell
 Get-DbaReplServer -SqlInstance sql1